acg-team/tral/docs/index.rst

 :ref:`easy setup system <easy_setup>`.
 This automatically installs TRAL and all external tools.

-We also provide a docker <https://github.com/acg-team/tral/packages> image with TRAL and all its third party software set up.
+We also provide a `docker image for TRAL <https://github.com/acg-team/tral/pkgs/container/tral%2Ftral_docker>`_ with all its third party software set up.

 Alternately, follow these steps to install each part: